aiops/docs/docs/monitor_deployments/using_the_rest_api.md

 }
 ```

-`flushId` is identifier of the flush command.
-This can be optionally used as part of the result request below, which guarantees that all of the logs sent before the flush are already processed and results can be obtained in full.
++ `flushId` identifies a flush
-`status` "PENDING" means that the flush is being performed.
++ `status` "PENDING" means that the flush is being performed. <span style="color:red">Which other states can be returned?</span>

-### Obtain results
+## Verify

-To obtain the results form the `Stage Verifier` the user needs to perform the following query.
+After sending the logs, the client can compare logs indexed with different tags by making the following call.

 [Request](https://demo.logsight.ai/swagger-ui/index.html#/Compare/getCompareResultsUsingPOST)
 ```